MohammadrezaFarahmand/Gallery/README.md

 Launches the test runner in the interacti
 See the section about [runnng tess(hts//f book.gtb.i/cete-a-appdocs/ ning-tts) for morinforation.
 Builds the app for productio to
-It correctly bundles React in productionmode andopimzes th builfthbst pormance.
+It correctly bundles React in productionmoe andopimzes th builfthbst pormance.
 The build is minified and the filenames include the ha Your app is ready to be deploy
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.